Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Main Experiments

 \paragraph{Main Results}

 The results are shown in the Tab.~\ref{tab:main}.
-Our observations and conclusions are as follows: (1) The pure \textit{RFT} baseline in our setting already achieves strong performance compared to established Zero-RL results, validating that the setting and comparison of our experiments are solid.
-(2) In our setting, the \textit{RFT} and \textit{SFT} baselines achieve similar performance, while \textit{SFT+RFT} is significantly better.
-In particular, \textit{SFT} contributes more on most challenging benchmarks (\textit{i.e.} AIME25), \textit{RFT} benefits more on datasets where the base model already has moderate performance (\textit{i.e.} AMC and MATH500), and \textit{SFT+RFT} achieves a better balance, highlighting our motivation that those two learning paradigms could complement each other and could be better blended.
-(3) The joint training method \textit{RL /w SFT Loss} is counterproductive.
-(4) Though utilizing less demonstration data, the multi-staged method like \textit{ReLIFT} does not necessarily achieve better performance than the simple two-staged \textit{SFT+RFT} baseline.
+Our observations and conclusions are as follows: \textbf{(1)} The pure \textit{RFT} baseline in our setting already achieves strong performance compared to established Zero-RL results, validating that the setting and comparison of our experiments are solid. \textbf{(2)} In our setting, the \textit{RFT} and \textit{SFT} baselines achieve similar performance, while \textit{SFT+RFT} is significantly better.
+In particular, \textit{SFT} contributes more on more challenging benchmarks (\textit{i.e.} AIME25), \textit{RFT} benefits more on datasets where the base model already has moderate performance (\textit{i.e.} AMC and MATH500), and \textit{SFT+RFT} achieves a better balance, highlighting our motivation that those two learning paradigms could complement each other and could be better blended. \textbf{(3)} The joint training method \textit{RL w/ SFT Loss} is counterproductive, validating our concerns about gradient dominance when learning from both losses directly. \textbf{(4)} Though utilizing less demonstration data, the multi-staged method like \textit{ReLIFT} does not necessarily achieve better performance than the simple two-staged \textit{SFT+RFT} baseline.
 This may be because the interleaved method requires more careful hyperparameter tuning to ensure the performance.
-This also highlights the need for a hybrid approach to stably exploit the offline dataset during RFT.
-(5) Despite its simplicity, \ourmethod performs well on six math reasoning benchmarks and three general domain reasoning tasks, significantly outperforming all baselines and achieving comparable performance with concurrent work \textit{LUFFY}.
+This also highlights the need for a hybrid approach to stably exploit the offline dataset during RFT. \textbf{(5)} Despite its simplicity, \ourmethod performs well on six math reasoning benchmarks and three general domain reasoning tasks, significantly outperforming all baselines and achieving comparable performance with concurrent work \textit{LUFFY} (we provide significance tests in Tab.~\ref{tab:stat_sig} in App.~\ref{app:more_exp_results}).